-Object: Medallion - ’Free Pass’ for travel on NZ Railways by a Member of the Legislative Council.
+Object: Medallion - ’Free Pass’ for travel on New Zealand Railways by a Member of the Legislative Council

 You may download and use Te Papa’s images of this work as long as you meet the conditions of the Creative Commons Attribution Non-commercial No Derivatives copyright licence.
 Fair dealing, as understood under the New Zealand Copyright Act 1994, also applies.